priyankakpoojary/Global-Superstore/README.md

 🔹 Improve Canada market penetration
 🔹 Increase focus on customer retention programs
 🔹 Promote premium shipping options for high-value orders

-> Add your Power BI dashboard screenshots here for better presentation.

----

-# 🌟 If you like this project, give it a Star on GitHub!